jfernandez37/fr3_ws/src/docs/code_description/gear_place_classes.md

     This function calls the move_cartesian service.
 It takes in xyz coorinates, a maximum velocity value, and an acceleration value.
 The robot will then move until the xyz position is achieved.

+* _call_move_cartesian_angle_service

+    Similar to move_cartesian.
+Move_cartesian moves in relation to the base of the robot and move_cartesian_angle moves in relation to an angle off of the base.
+So, in combination of get_camera_angle, the pick_up_gear functions can be used without having to calculate what the movement is in relation to the base.

+* _call_get_camera_angle

+    Uses the base of the robot to calculate the angle of the camera from the base.
+Using this in combination with move_cartesian_angle means that the robot can be moved using xyz coordinates in relation to the camera instead of the base.

 * _call_pick_up_gear_service

     This function starts by creating an instance of the FindObject class.
 It runs until a gear is found.
 If it does not find a gear within the first 5 scans, it will move to a new position and start scanning again.